pkuwwt/my-markdown-presentations/README.md

 This is a collection of all my presentations written in markdown, and they are rendered in [remark.js](https://remarkjs.com) and [MathJax](https://www.mathjax.org).

-The renderer is customized so that we can view all the presentations directly, and each presentation can has its own directory.
+The renderer is customized so that we can view all the presentations directly, and each presentation has its own directory.

 This collection can be used in a local server, like `http://127.0.0.1:9090/render/index.html?file=flask/microservices-flask-docker`, after starting a local server in root directory as